d3/d3/guide/bar-1.markdown

     .text(function(d) { return d; });
 {% endhighlight %}

-As above, you can use the `text` operator to set the text content of the bars.
+The `text` operator sets the text content of the bars.
 The identity function, `function(d) { return d; }`, causes each data value to be formatted using JavaScript's default string conversion, equivalent to the built-in `String` function.
 This may be ugly for some numbers (*e.g.*, 0.12000000000000001).
 The `d3.format` class, modeled after Python's [string formatting](http://docs.python.org/library/stdtypes.html#string-formatting), is available for more control over how the number is formatted, supporting comma-grouping of thousands and fixed precision.